Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The first is that our healthcare system is structured to focus almost exclusively on catching and treating diseases, not on promoting a lifestyle that prevents them from developing in the first place.
 Having a mainly reactive healthcare philosophy makes little sense to me.
 There is an old adage: An ounce of prevention is worth a pound of cure…

-The second critical factor driving DALYs in the US is our diet which has migrated further away from the HD than perhaps any other country on Earth.
+The second critical factor driving DALYs in the US is our diet which has migrated further away from the EHD than perhaps any other country on Earth.
 We are eating too much and too often.
 We eat for pleasure.
 We eat to reward ourselves for making it through the day.
-And what we’re eating has changed so drastically over the last century that we are no longer genetically well-adapted to the food going into our bodies.
+And what we’re eating has changed so drastically over the last century that we are no longer genetically well-adapted to much of the food going into our bodies.

 A Brief History Of Diets

-I. The Human Diet
+I. The Evolutionary Human Diet

 Our evolutionary predecessors evolved over millions of years on a diet of barks, roots, grasses, leaves, berries, nuts, and other fiber-dense vegetation that formed the bulk of what they ate when weather conditions were not too wet, dry, hot, or cold.
 Many foods were consumed raw which required a lot of chewing and lowered their functional caloric density (cooked foods release their calories more easily during digestion).
 When they could kill an animal, they would gorge on it until the carcass turned rotten.
 During the first few years of life, our ancestors drank water and mother’s milk but after that, they drank only water.
 And throughout our evolutionary history, virtually no prehuman or human animals consumed sugar except for the kinds that occur naturally in fruits and certain vegetables.